Axway/api-builder-docs/content/en/docs/HOW_TO/Dockerize_an_API_Builder_Service.md

 # This line defines which node.js Docker image to leverage
 # Available versions are described at https://hub.docker.com/_/node/
-FROM node:8-alpine
+FROM node:14-alpine

+ENV NODE_ENV=production

-# Sets the default working directory to /app which is where we've copied the service files to.
+# Sets the default working directory to /app which is where we copy the service files to.
 WORKDIR /app

 # TODO: for security purposes, you should update this Dockerfile to specify your own target user/group